NauticusOfficial/docs/source/includes/_order-hand-calls.md

 ## CancelAllOrders

 Cancels all open matching orders for the specified instrument, account, user (subject to permission level) or a combination of them on a specific Order Management System.
 User and account permissions govern cancellation actions.
-See “Permissions” .
-For more information on quotes and orders, see the explanation of “Quotes and Orders” .
+See "Permissions" .
+For more information on quotes and orders, see the explanation of "Quotes and Orders" .

 **Note:**      Multiple users may have access to the same account.